Kaitlyn Schmitt is also a contributing author.

 This steady increase reflects a growing recognition of the value a dedicated individual brings in optimizing complex processes, ensuring accountability, goal alignment, innovation, continuous improvement, quality, and standardization across the enterprise.

-Technology, Automation, and Advanced Analytics
+Finance Shared Services Benchmarking: Technology, Automation, and Analytics

 Top performers demonstrate greater maturity in technology adoption.
 At the median, top performers leverage six of the nine types of technologies studied, compared to five for the comparison group.
-These technologies enhance their efficiency, as evidenced by top performers’ faster median cycle time for the monthly financial close, likely due to their extensive use of financial close automation technology (80% of top performers vs. 44% of the comparison group).
+These technologies enhance efficiency, as evidenced by top performers’ faster median cycle times for the monthly financial close, likely due to their extensive use of financial close automation (80% of top performers vs. 44% of the comparison group).
 Top performers are also 1.4 to 1.9 times more likely to have implemented automation technologies, such as robotic process automation, chatbots, and generative AI, which enables greater efficiency and leaner staffing.

 Top performers take a strategic approach to automation and analytics, deploying technologies in well-integrated suites rather than isolated pilots.

 Additionally, top performers exhibit greater analytics maturity, with 61% leveraging advanced analytics with a predictive or comprehensive focus.
 Predictive analytics involves on-demand data available via dashboards, while comprehensive analytics incorporates structured and unstructured data, dashboards, and predictive models.
 In contrast, the comparison group primarily focuses on reporting and analysis, using metrics with some analytics in discrete systems or with data warehousing.
-This maturity of data analytics enables top performers to make data-based improvements, supporting their top performance.
+This maturity of data analytics enables top performers to make data-driven improvements, further supporting their performance.

 Recommendations